 For smaller teams without the headcount to visit dozens of different events, virtual fairs are a force multiplier.
 It’s easier for alumni, advocates, department leads, and hiring managers to attend—all of whom have valuable perspectives to share.
 Instead of blocking days out of their schedule for travel, they can invest a few hours whenever is most convenient for them, and dive right back into their normal work day.
 This puts more relevant employees in front of great talent, and helps them establish their professional network.

 Handshake Premium partners can bring in non-recruiting teammates, or “advocates,” to help students learn first-hand about what life looks like at your company and on their potential new team.
 Learn more about advocates →

 After a Virtual Career Fair

-7. Continue building and nurturing your qualified connections
+7. Nurture your qualified connections

 Meeting with a candidate once at a career fair is a good start, since 60% of fair attendees view an employer, browse jobs, or apply for a job on Handshake within 2 weeks after the fair.
 But if you leave and don’t look back, you could miss out on recruiting a stellar candidate.
 Following up with your prospects is critical to sealing the deal.
 Keep in mind that these students have likely met with other employers they may be interested in, so time is of the essence.